 Our native brown trout are fantastic fish.
 They seem to be able to adapt to all kinds of situations.
-Some of the rivers of the North and West of Scotland are nutrient poor and not very well suited to sustaining an abundance of fish, or big fish, and yet you can catch large trout in them, sometimes trout as big as 10lbs or more.
+Some of the rivers of the North and West of Scotland are nutrient poor and not very well suited to sustaining an abundance of fish.
+And yet you can catch large trout in them, sometimes as big as 10lbs or more.
 This is thanks to the incredible adaptability and plasticity of the brown trout.

-As usual we come to pick you up at your hotel at the agreed time in the morning, usually around 9am.
+On our guided trips we come to pick you up at your hotel at the agreed time in the morning, usually around 9am.
 It’s then a short drive to the fishing venue.